CASE STUDY: ENGIE HOME ENERGY

 User research and testing

-We were finally given approval to conduct one round of user testing, but it was too late to implement any changes based on the findings before the new service went live.
-One of the key findings was that while users were able to complete the sign-up, they expect clearer communication around next steps, and e-mail confirmation of their order, much like an e-commerce transaction.
+I was finally given approval to conduct one round of user testing, but it came so late in the process it was little more than final checking before the new service went live.
+One of the key findings of the testing was that while users expected clearer communication around next steps on completion, with e-mail confirmation of their order, much like an e-commerce transaction.

-My biggest failing on this project was not embedding user research into the process, ultimately I failed to convince the business of the benefit early enough.
+My biggest challenge on this project was not embedding user research into the process, ultimately I failed to convince the business of the benefit early enough.

 CAP redesgn options sketch